shahinvaseghi/invpro/production/README.md

 - `BOMMaterialLineForm`: Form for individual BOM material lines with cascading filters for material selection.
 Includes material type (FK to ItemType), category/subcategory filters (UI-only), material item, quantity, unit (CharField), scrap allowance, optional flag (BooleanField in form, stores as 0/1), and description.
 Auto-sets material_type from material_item if not provided.
 - `BOMMaterialLineFormSet`: Django inline formset factory for managing multiple material lines within a BOM.
 Supports dynamic add/remove of lines with minimum 1 line validation.
 Shows 1 empty form initially (extra=1).
 - `ProcessForm`: Create and edit production processes.
 Includes optional BOM selection, optional revision, work lines multi-select (ManyToMany), description, is_primary flag (optional), approved_by (ForeignKey to User, filtered to show only users with APPROVE permission for production.processes), notes, is_enabled, and sort_order. **Note**: `effective_from` and `effective_to` fields have been removed. `approval_status` is not in form (managed via approval workflow in list view). **Important**: `approved_by` uses `User` model, not `Person` model.
+- `ProductOrderForm`: Create and edit production orders.
+Includes BOM selection (required, filtered by company and enabled status), quantity_planned (required, must be positive), approved_by (ForeignKey to User, optional, filtered to show only users with APPROVE permission for production.product_orders), due_date (JalaliDateField, optional), priority (ChoiceField), customer_reference (optional), notes (optional), and is_enabled.
+Auto-sets finished_item from selected BOM.
+Uses `JalaliDateInput` widget for due_date field with Persian date picker.

 ## views.py